 A taxable person is a manufacturer who is registered or liable to be registered for sales tax.
 A manufacturer is liable to be registered if the total sales value of his taxable goods for a 12-month period exceeds or is expected to exceed RM500,000.

 Certain manufacturing activities are exempted from the registration requirement.
 They include the developing and printing of photographs and production of film slides, manufacture of ready mixed concrete, preparation of meals, repair of second hand or used goods and the installation of air conditioners in motor vehicles.

 Any manufacturer who is not liable to be registered for sales tax or exempted from registration may apply to the Director General (DG) of Customs for registration as a registered manufacturer.
 The DG of Customs may approve the registration to be effective from a date he determines and subject to conditions he deems fit.

 In order to maintain the single-stage concept, there are facilities available to allow for inputs (raw materials and components) to be imported or acquired free of sales tax by a registered manufacturer for use in the manufacturing process.

 A person may apply to the DG of Customs to claim drawback on the sales tax paid in respect of imported or locally acquired goods which are subsequently exported.

-With effect from 1 January 2019, registered manufacturers are able to claim the following amount of sales tax deduction on the taxable raw materials, components or packaging materials acquired from local traders and used solely in the manufacturing of their taxable goods.
+Registered manufacturers are able to apply to the DG of Customs for the following amount of sales tax deduction on the taxable raw materials, components or packaging materials acquired from local traders and used solely in the manufacturing of their taxable goods.

 Sales tax is due at the time the taxable goods are sold, disposed of otherwise than by sale, or first used otherwise than as materials in the manufacture of taxable goods, by the taxable person.
 However, in relation to the classes of petroleum that are subject to sales tax, special provisions apply regarding the time when sales tax is due.